Facebook buys $5.7 billion stake in India’s Jio to bring WhatsApp payments to small grocery stores

 But expansion has caused its debt to surge to $40 billion as of September.
 Reliance has said it wants to cut net debt to zero.

 “With crude prices where they are, the main oil and gas business will be under pressure.
-(The Facebook deal) allows them to cut some debt, and also establish a valuation for the Jio business,” said Rusmik Oza, executive vice president at Kotak Securities.
+[The Facebook deal] allows them to cut some debt and also establish a valuation for the Jio business,” said Rusmik Oza, executive vice president at Kotak Securities.

 Reliance is also set to sell stakes in its refining business to Saudi Aramco, and in its telecom tower assets to Brookfield.

-Last month, Financial Times reported that Facebook was in talks for a stake in Jio, but the talks were halted due amid the pandemic.
+Last month, Financial Times reported that Facebook was in talks for a stake in Jio, but the talks were halted due amid the COVID-19 pandemic.

-(Reporting by Bhargav Acharya in Bengaluru; Additional reporting by Subrat Patnaik in Bengaluru and Katie Paul in San Francisco; Writing by Sayantani Ghosh; Editing by Ramakrishnan M, Shri Navaratnam and Gerry Doyle)
+(Reporting by Bhargav Acharya in Bengaluru, additional reporting by Subrat Patnaik in Bengaluru and Katie Paul in San Francisco, writing by Sayantani Ghosh, editing by Ramakrishnan M, Shri Navaratnam, and Gerry Doyle.)